wabbajack-tools/mod-lists/Keizaal/readme.md

 ## What is Keizaal?

-Keizaal is a small Vanilla+ modlist that is meant to enhance and expand on the base game without compromising Bethesda’s original vision.
-It also aims to maintain a level of consistency and integration between the Beyond Skyrim projects in order to make Tamriel feel like one cohesive whole.

 A few criteria for the mods on this list:

 1. This list is "Vanilla+" meaning that it intends to maintain the Vanilla feel.
 This is highly subjective and some of the mods listed here may not line up with your personal interpretation of "Vanilla+."